Netcentric/aem-replication-metadata-validator/README.md

 This artifact provides a validator implementation for the [FileVault Validation Module][2] and can be used for example with the [filevault-package-maven-plugin][3].

-The following repository locations are considered by default:
+The following repository locations are considered by default which must contain replication metadata indicating that the node is *published and not modified*:

 1. [Editable templates][page-templates]' structure nodes (as found by `com.day.cq.wcm.core.impl.reference.PageTemplateReferenceProvider`)
 1. [Editable templates][page-templates]' policy nodes (as found by `com.day.cq.wcm.core.impl.reference.ContentPolicyReferenceProvider`), this includes both *policy mappings* (with resource type=`wcm/core/components/policies/mappings`) as well as *actual policies* (with resource type=`wcm/core/components/policy/policy`).
 The latter are also found outside actual editable templates.
 1. Generic [Sling Context-Aware configurations][ca-configs] (as found by [`com.adobe.cq.wcm.core.components.internal.services.CaConfigReferenceProvider`](https://github.com/adobe/aem-core-wcm-components/blob/main/bundles/core/src/main/java/com/adobe/cq/wcm/core/components/internal/services/CaConfigReferenceProvider.java))

-Those are validated through the default value for `includedNodePathPatternsAndTypes`.
+Those locations are given through the default value for `includedNodePathPatternsAndTypes`.
 This default set can be overridden through the settings outlined below to check for other nodes.

+In addition the following repository locations are considered which should not contain any *replication metadata*

+1. [Editable templates][page-templates]' initial nodes, as those are used as prototype when creating new pages based on the template.
+In case replication metadata would be included, those would end up on the newly created pages (and incorrectly expose them as being published).

 Feel free to raise an issue to get the default set adjusted.

 # Settings